 And then one day I realized I didn’t believe in what Compassion was doing.
 I never researched the ministry.
 I never read the materials they sent me.
 I barely even read the letters from my sponsored child.

 So, I cancelled.
 Surely, she wouldn’t know.
 I mean, she didn’t even know I existed.
 Right?

 Years later, God did call me to minister to the poor in Thailand.
 And then He called me to work at Compassion.

 I remember when I started working here thinking, “And now I will see the underbelly of a ministry that so many people I know support.”

 I’ve almost been here for five years.
-I now have two sponsored children.
+I now have sponsor two children.
 I believe in what Compassion does.
-I know my sponsored children know my name.
+I know the children I sponsor know my name.
 And I know they read my letters.

 Now, I’m branded.
 I’m not branded by hype or an emerging movement.
 I am not even branded by Compassion.
 I am branded by the heart of God.